d3c-group/d3c-group.github.io/_pages/courses/greatideas.md

 * A collaborative project.

 ### Questions and Registration
+If you want to register for the course [fill in this form](https://doit.medfarm.uu.se/bin/kurt3/kurt/8895185).

+PhD students that finish the course receive 5 credits, but anyone is welcome to attend.
 If you have questions you can e-mail [Dave Zachariah](https://www.uu.se/en/contact-and-organisation/staff?query=N13-1398) or [Per Mattsson](https://www.uu.se/en/contact-and-organisation/staff?query=N10-1806).

-PhD students that finish the course can get 5 credits, but others that are interested can also follow along the course.
-If you want to register for the course (or just get information when the course starts) [fill in this form](https://doit.medfarm.uu.se/bin/kurt3/kurt/8895185).